+- Canoes and kayaks move quietly in shallow, nearshore waters, making it easier to disturb wildlife.
+Be mindful and avoid getting too close to nesting birds.

+- Wildlife protection areas

+restrict access to protect

+vulnerable species like seals

+and birds.
+Watch for signs

+with rules.
+More information

+on page 18.

-- Wildlife protection areas restrict access to protect vulnerable species like seals and birds.
-Watch for signs with rules. - You can dock or anchor your boat for a night, but keep a respectful distance from homes and the surrounding areas.
+- You can dock or anchor your boat for a night, but keep a respectful distance from homes and the surrounding areas.